3 min readplaywrightobservabilitysdke2eapi-testing

 Install paths: local-only vs cloud-backed

-1. Local reporting — install the package, add the reporter to playwright.config.ts, run tests; artifacts land under paths like ./test-results/ as described in the installation guide.
+1. Local reporting — install the package, add the reporter to playwright.config.ts, run tests; artifacts land under paths like ./test-results/.

-2. With the cloud platform — sign up at testrelic.ai, complete onboarding, add your API key to reporter configuration, and uploads happen automatically on subsequent runs (see intro for the ordered checklist).
+2. With the cloud platform — sign up at testrelic.ai, complete onboarding, add your API key to reporter configuration, and uploads happen automatically on subsequent runs.

 Configuration as the single source of truth

-Every tuning knob for the Playwright reporter lives on the Configuration page: output location, stack traces, code snippets around failures, network capture toggles, streaming vs batched reporting, redaction rules, custom testRunId, custom metadata, and more.
-The page groups minimal, development, CI, performance-optimized, and redaction patterns so platform engineers can copy a baseline and tighten it for regulated environments.
+Every tuning knob for the Playwright reporter lives with the Playwright SDK: output location, stack traces, code snippets around failures, network capture toggles, streaming vs batched reporting, redaction rules, custom testRunId, custom metadata, and more.

 From JSON to dashboards and AI